Funding for Graduates

 Edward Hall Memorial Fund

-All candidates (Home/EU and Overseas) offered a place on the MSc in Archaeological Science will be considered for a bursary from the Edward Hall Memorial Fund.
+All candidates offered a place on the MSc in Archaeological Science will be considered for a bursary from the Edward Hall Memorial Fund.
 These bursaries honour Edward Hall (1924-2001) who was instrumental in the development of archaeological science, and helped to establish the Research Laboratory for Archaeology and the History of Art in 1955.

 We typically award between two and four bursaries each year of £4,000 to £10,000.
-To be eligible you need to apply to the MSc in Archaeological Science programme through the usual application system in the preceding November or January application round.
-There is no separate application form for the bursary.
+To be eligible you need to apply to the MSc in Archaeological Science programme through the usual application system no later than the January application round.
+All applicants will be automatically considered for one of the bursaries and notified if they have been successful by the end of April.
+At this point an acceptance of the bursary is expected within a couple of weeks.

 Bursaries will be awarded to the strongest applicants who demonstrate